robrotheram/gogallery/README.md

 Edit the config and change the name basepath and base folder that is used for scanning images

 #### Admin
-The application contains a basic admin section accessed by '/admin' using the username/password combo The password use the bcrypt algorithum and therefore before using it you needed to created the hash and store in the config.
+The application contains a basic admin section accessed by `/admin` using the username/password combo The password use the bcrypt algorithum and therefore before using it you needed to created the hash and store in the config.
-To generate the password do  './gogallery generate password'
+To generate the password do  `./gogallery generate password`

 #### Configuration
 Config can be also edited via environmental variables